davidwhitney/System.Configuration.Abstractions/README.md

 # Extensibility - IConfigurationInterceptors

-`IConfigurationInterceptor` are hooks that if registered, allow you to intercept and manipulate the values retrieved from configuration.
+`IConfigurationInterceptor`'s are hooks that, if registered, allow you to intercept and manipulate the values retrieved from configuration.

 To wire up an `IConfigurationInterceptor`, first, implement one, then call the static method `ConfigurationManager.RegisterInterceptors(interceptor);`
 Your interceptors are singletons, so keep them free of instance variables, as they are not thread safe.